pingidentity/pingidentity-devops-getting-started/docs/docker-images/dockerImagesRef.md

 * Tagging methodology and support policy

 The image-specific documentation is generated from each new build ensuring these documents align with any changes over time.

+Older images based on product versions that are no longer supported under our policy are removed from Docker Hub.
+See the [support policy page](./imageSupport.md) for details.